-You can answer any questions customers usually have and share any relevant content that supports your brand.
+You can answer any questions customers usually have and share any relevant content.
 Posting helpful content helps you build a relationship with your consumers, and that eventually leads to sales!

 Sales for Life found that the average return on investment (ROI) for every dollar spent on social selling is $5.